-- 13. You should only accept a fee or payment from a heath related commercial organisation where that reflects the services you provide.
-Ensure that there is a written agreement that outlines: - a. the nature and scope of the services you provide - b. the disclosures you may need to make to relevant parties such as your patients, your employer/institution, or a research ethics committee.
+- 13. Like all professionals, it is appropriate for doctors to be compensated for the use of their skills and experience.
+Because financial transactions have the potential to influence your clinical judgement, any fee or payment you accept from a health-related commercial organisation should be a fair reflection of the services you provide to that organisation.
+To manage any potential conflicts of interest, ensure that there is a written agreement that outlines: - a. the nature and scope of the services you provide to the health-related commercial organisation - b. the disclosures you may need to make to relevant parties such as your patients, your employer/institution, or a research ethics committee.